anabi77498/juice/INSTALL.md

 3. Ensure that all data (in JSON format) is stored in /data directory

-4. Run `make start-juice` to access application
+4. Run `make start-juice` to access the application